guangxu-li/branch-predictor/readme.md

 ./branchsimulator.out config.txt trace.txt
 ```
 > config.txt: first line -> m
 >             second line -> k
+>
+> Smallest int number for m and k should be 1.
+However, the program could still handle k=0 and output prediction result.
+But it's not recommended.
 ### Output file
 After above command lines, the program should output an file called trace.txt.out containing branch prediction result.
-> If you prefer output filename being trace.out, please uncomment 22 and 23 lines of branchsimulator.cpp
+> If you prefer output filename being trace.out, please uncomment 38 and 39 lines of branchsimulator.cpp